baskuit/pinyon/src/readme.md

 option(ENABLE_TORCH "Enable Libtorch"  OFF)
 ```

-It also comes with a rudimentary script that scans the tests and benchmark directories for any source files.
-These executables can be built, testing and debugged with a a simple button press using the CMake extension.
+The CMakeLists includes a rudimentary script that scans the tests and benchmark directories for any source files.
+These executables can be built, testing and debugged via hotkeys with the CMake extension for VSCode.

 ### Compiler
 Without excising any features or tests, this library requires a compiler that supports C++23.
 This is because of the use of `std::cartesian_product`, and use of concepts (detailed below) requires C++20, The core of the library is probably complicit with C++17, however.